yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 /!\ The act of switching between a normal boot and failsafe mode could change your MAC address!
 This will invalidate the ARP cache of the workstation you're using to access !OpenWrt with.
-If you can't ping !OpenWrt at {{{192.168.1.1}}}, see the !OpenWrt [:Faq] howto delete your ARP cache.
+If you can't ping !OpenWrt at {{{192.168.1.1}}}, see the !OpenWrt [:Faq] to learn how to flush your ARP cache.

-== Howto get into failsafe mode ==
+== How to get into failsafe mode ==

-'''TIP:''' The only function for the reset button in !OpenWrt is to enter into failsafe mode (it doesn't reset the NVRAM).
+## TODO: The Faq article "How do I recover / boot in failsafe mode?" is redundant of this.
+These need to be merged.

+'''TIP:''' !OpenWrt ''itself'' uses the reset button to enter into failsafe mode, and for no other purpose.
+In particular, it will ''not'' reset the NVRAM.
+The ''bootloader'', however, may reset the NVRAM in response to the reset button.
+Therefore, it's important to know what's running when you hold down the reset button.
+One indicator is that !OpenWrt will light the DMZ LED (on systems that have one) from the time it begins until the time the bootup scripts complete.
+If the DMZ LED has not yet lit up, you are still in the bootloader!

 '''Linksys models'''

-To get into failsafe on Linksys models, plug in the router and wait for the DMZ LED to light then immediately press and hold the reset button for 2 seconds.
+Plug in the router and wait for the DMZ
+LED to light up.
+Then immediately press and hold the reset button for 2 seconds.
 If done right the DMZ LED will quickly flash 3 times every second.

-Holding the reset button before the DMZ LED can reset NVRAM.
-Reseting NVRAM will brick some models.
+/!\ Holding the reset button ''before'' the DMZ LED turns on (i.e. when the bootloader is still running) can reset the NVRAM.
+Resetting the NVRAM will brick some models.

-'''Other non-Linksys models'''
+'''Non-Linksys models'''

-Plug in the power, wait 2 secs.
-Then start pressing reset button for 10-15 seconds.
+Plug in the power, wait 2 secs, then press and hold the reset button for 10-15 seconds.

 == What should I do in failsafe mode? ==